pranav1001/Tableau-Data-Analysis/README.md

 ---

-*For detailed visualizations and findings, refer to the Tableau workbook and accompanying documentation.*

-PROJECT – INTEGRATED ANALYSIS: K-MEANS CLUSTERING USING TABLEAU & R Project Overview
+# PROJECT 3 – INTEGRATED ANALYSIS: K-MEANS CLUSTERING USING TABLEAU & R
+## Project Overview
 This project demonstrates an integrated data analysis workflow by applying K-means clustering to the Titanic dataset using R, and visualizing the resulting clusters in Tableau through R integration.
 The objective is to uncover passenger survival patterns by segmenting the dataset into meaningful clusters and profiling the characteristics associated with high survivability.

+---
+*For detailed visualizations and findings, refer to the Tableau workbook and accompanying documentation.*